 Data breaches have become the norm in the last few years, signaling it’s time for existing security systems to evolve.
-A data-centric security strategy shifts the approach from a company’s outer defences to making the data itself more secure.
+Data-centric security solutions shift the approach from a company’s outer defenses to making the data itself more secure.

 Data security is an important responsibility for any organization.
 It’s not uncommon for companies to spend large amounts of money on securing the perimeter of the organization against various external threats to its systems and data such as hacking, malware and ransomware.
 However, not all data threats originate from outsiders.